Deepika Padukone Spills The Beans About How She'll Celebrate Her First Diwali With Ranveer Singh!

 In the same interview, Deepika squashed rumours about her hubby being hyperactive, even at home.
 She was quoted as saying, "There is an extremely quiet, vulnerable and intelligent side to him that I guess people don't get to see very often.
 He's extremely expressive, a lot of directors get to see that side of him as well."

-Meanwhile recently while speaking with Hindustan Times, the actress also hit back at pregnancy rumours which started doing the rounds after she dropped a 'Hi Daddie' comment on Ranveer's live chat with fans.
+Meanwhile, recently while speaking with Hindustan Times, the actress also hit back at pregnancy rumours which started doing the rounds after she dropped a 'Hi Daddie' comment on Ranveer's live chat with fans.

 Addressing the rumours, Deepika told the daily, "I'm not surprised (by the rumours), we're not surprised by it at all.
 Do we intend on having children?
 Of course we do, we both love kids.
 But do we intend on having children anytime soon?
 Absolutely not!
 We're too selfishly at this point focused on our careers and I don't think it would be fair to have kids at this point.
 We're not even thinking about kids."

 She further added, "I think it's sad that society kind of puts itself and people in this rut that okay you are dating for so long toh shaadi kab hogi, shaadi ke baad bacche and then grandchildren.
-It's almost like it's the said expectation."
+It's almost like it's the said expectation." (sic)

 Speaking about films, Deepika will be next seen in Meghna Gulzar's 'Chhapaak' where she will be essaying the role of acid-attack survivor, Laxmi Agarwal.
 The actress will also be seen in Kabir Khan's '83 which also stars Ranveer Singh.
-Apart from these two films, Deepika is also reportedly a part of Luv Ranjan's next film.
+Apart from these two films, Deepika is also reportedly a part of Luv Ranjan's next.

 Ranveer Singh BROKE DOWN While Recreating The Historic World Cup Win For Kabir Khan's '83